 How To Sand Epoxy Resin Surface (5 Tips)

-Whether you want to improve your resin sanding technique for better results or prevent costly mistakes, learning how to sand a resin piece is very important.
+Whether you want to improve your resin sanding technique for better results or prevent costly mistakes, these 5 tips on how to sand a resin piece will help you.

 1. Sanding Resin and Wood Separately